 I grew up in Canada and never in my life had to worry about air quality until I came to live in Thailand.
 I had my first carbon monoxide poisoning when I was living in Bangkok before leaving for Chiang Mai.

 It wasn’t serious, I didn’t get hospitalized or needed to see a doctor, but it was my first time being sick from it.
 After that, I try very hard to avoid heavily congested traffic areas and stay indoors.
-I also started wearing a certify mask by 3M if I feel like there is too much exhaust fumes.
+I also started wearing a certify mask by 3M if I feel like there are too much exhaust fumes.